tellurianinteractive/LocoNetMonitor/README.md

 - **LocoNet Port**: the COM-port might be another on your system.
 - **BroadcastIPAddress**: the first three digits should be the same as your network address.
 The last digit should always be 255.
 - **LocoOwnersListCsvFilePath**: the localtion of the *white list** of permitted loco addresses.
-- **BlockDrivingForUnassignedAdresses** should only be true when you only want to use loco address in the *white list*.
+- **BlockDrivingForUnassignedAdresses** should be true when you only want to block driving for addresses not in the *white list*.

 ````
 {